danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-01-deep-dish-swift-day-2.md

 vui:        https://twitter.com/sunfishgurl
 ---

-Deep Dish Swift Day 1 was one afternoon filled with amazing talks and getting the chance to meet many people from the community, ending with a deep dish at Giordano's.
+Deep Dish Swift Day 1 was one afternoon filled with amazing talks and getting the chance to meet many people from the community.
 Let's get Day 2 going.

 ![DeepDish Swift logo]({{page.image}})